 Step 1.
 Allow your PC to Reboot sequentially a few times.
 Select sTroubleshoot – Advanced options – UEFI Firmware – Click sRestart

 Step 2.
 Your PC will boot in BIOS.
 Now locate the secure Boor feature to disable it.
 Disable TPM too.

 With these changes made to your BIOS, your PC should reboot successfully if the secure boot was the cause of the boot loop bug.

 Some users who have suffered this problem claim that the boot loop problem started after connecting their PC to the internet.
-This allegation may be true because if there are available updates for download, for example, Windows will attempt to download the updates the moment you connect to the internet and this may lead to system reboot problems.
+This allegation may be true because if there are available updates for download, for example, Windows will attempt to download the updates when you connect to the internet, leading to system reboot problems.

 If an internet connection is a probable reason why your system is failing to boot, some previously installed updates can also cause problems of their own.
 Removing such updates is quite easy.

-On a final note, some Windows 10 users believe that KB3081424 is to blame for boot loop issues but even if they are right, you also need to bear in mind that other updates may also cause the problem as well.
+On a final note, some Windows 10 users believe that KB3081424 is to blame for boot loop issues, but even if they are right, you also need to bear in mind that other updates may also cause the problem.
 For the avoidance of doubt, you can install KB3081436 and then see if the problem will go away.